google/WebFundamentals/src/content/id/fundamentals/primers/promises.md

         // Map our array of chapter urls to
         // an array of chapter json promises.
-        // This makes sure they all download parallel. let chapterPromises = story.chapterUrls.map(getJSON);
+        // This makes sure they all download in parallel. let chapterPromises = story.chapterUrls.map(getJSON);

         for (let chapterPromise of chapterPromises) {